Implementing eSense-Cancer: Can an Online Therapy Program Treat Sexual Difficulties in Gynecologic Cancer Survivors?

 Research Procedure:

-After recruitment, you will need to consent to participate in the study, after which we will send a link for you to complete the baseline questionnaires online.
-We will then randomize you to either the CBT or MBT arm of the program.
-You will then meet with a navigator for a brief conversation to get familiarized with the role of these volunteers throughout the study.
+After you complete a phone screen to see if you are eligible for the study, you will consent to participate in the study, and then complete a baseline questionnaire online.
+You will then undergo a 4-week waiting period, fill out another baseline questionnaire, and then be randomized to either the CBT or MBT arm of the program.
+Some participants in this study will also be assigned a study navigator, if you are assigned to a navigator, you will then meet with them for a brief conversation to get familiarized with the role of these volunteers throughout the study.
 A link with your access to eSense-Cancer will then be sent to you and you will be directed to start the modules.
 As you work through the modules weekly on your own time, you will need to complete the exercises throughout the modules as well as complete satisfaction and usability surveys after each module.
-We also request that you attend a weekly check-in meeting with your navigator.
+If you are assigned a study navigator, we also request that you attend a weekly check-in meeting with your navigator.
 Once you have completed the final module, there will be one final set of post-treatment questionnaires that will need to be completed.

 Who can participate?